MuhammadMooazam/Internet-of-Things-Course/README.md

 - **Deploying API to Hosting Server with Python and MySQL**: Learn to deploy APIs with Python and MySQL.
 [API Deployment](https://github.com/MuhammadMooazam/Deploying-API-To-Hosting-Server_Python_with-MySQL)

-- **MySQL with Python**: Master working with MySQL in Python, a crucial skill for data management in IoT.
+- **MySQL with Python**: Master working with MySQL in Python, a crucial skill for data management in the IoT.
 [MySQL with Python](https://github.com/MuhammadMooazam/MySQL-with-Python)

 - **ToDo Application with Firebase Database Integration**: Build a ToDo app with Firebase integration, showcasing real-time data interaction.
 [ToDo App](https://github.com/MuhammadMooazam/ToDo-App-with-Firebase-Database-Integration)

-- **Raspberry PI Connection with Laptop**: Learn how to establish a connection between Raspberry Pi and your laptop.
+- **Raspberry PI Connection with Laptop**: Learn how to establish a connection between the Raspberry Pi and your laptop.
 [Raspberry PI Connection](https://github.com/MuhammadMooazam/Raspberry-Pi-connection-with-Laptop)

 - **Opening Tkinter GUI on Raspberry PI Startup**: Set up a Tkinter GUI to launch automatically on Raspberry Pi startup.
 [Tkinter GUI on Raspberry PI](https://github.com/MuhammadMooazam/Opening-Tkinter-GUI-on-RaspberryPi-Startup)

+---

 ### 📞 Stay Connected